Anna-katniss/qr-whatsapp-bot/README.md

 ## Import into n8n

-1. Download `n8n workflow.json` from this repository
+1. Download `My workflow.json` from this repository
 2. Open n8n
 3. Click **Import from File**
 4. Select the workflow file